-As the name implies, earned media is content that a brand acquires from a third party, rather than creates themselves.
-While someone else always creates this content on the brand’s behalf in order for it to be considered earned, there are still many ways for this content to be leveraged by the brand themselves.
+Whilst earned media may seem like a complicated topic, in reality it’s quite simple.
+Earned media is content that is created by a third party, rather than created by the brand itself, which is known as owned media.
+While content can’t be created by the brand in order for it to be considered ‘earned’, there are still many ways for this content to be leveraged by the brand themselves to gain tangible benefits.

 Before we get into those strategies, it’s important to answer two questions:

 - Why is earned media so useful for eCommerce brands?

 - How and where do people create this content for a brand?

 In this blog post, we’ll help you answer those questions to understand how you can be leveraging earned media in your own eCommerce strategies.

 A lot of brands are currently using earned media to increase both engagement with their brand and conversions within their online store – and you can do exactly the same.
 First things first, let’s clear up any confusion about what earned media actually is.

 Media is given the title “earned” because it gives a brand an edge that self-promoted content simply cannot achieve.
 When someone writes something positive about your brand or validates one of your products by posting a picture of it on Instagram, they are saying that your brand is deserving of their praise.
 You are earning their trust and, moreover, they are excited enough about your product to confidently give it their stamp of approval for their friends, family, and – with social media in the picture – the world to see.
 Earned media has essentially become online word-of-mouth, driving traffic, engagement and sentiment surrounding your brand.